gnachman/iterm2-website/source/_includes/3.4/documentation-preferences-pointer.md

   * *Smart Selection ignoring Newlines* - Performs smart selection on the text under the pointer, ignoring newlines (e.g., if a URL is split by a hard newline, it can still be selected as a single item).

 <hr/>

-#### Cmd-Click Opens Filename/URL
-If enabled, then clicking on a filename (of an existing file on the local machine) or a URL will open it.

-#### Ctrl-click reported to apps, does not open menu
-If enabled, ctrl-click will be sent to applications that support Xterm mouse reporting (if mouse reporting is enabled).

-#### Option-Click moves cursor
-If enabled, option-click will move the cursor to where the mouse pointer is.
-If you install shell integration, this will be well-behaved at the shell prompt by not sending up and down arrow keys.

-#### Focus follows mouse
-If enabled, moving the mouse over an inactive window will cause it to receive keyboard focus.

-#### Double-click performs smart selection
-If enabled, double click performs smart selection instead of word selection as is standard on macOS.

-#### Triple-click selects full wrapped lines
-If enabled, a triple click selects a whole line, even if it was longer than one row in the terminal.
-If off, then triple click selects exactly one row.

-#### Three-finger tap reports middle click to apps
-If enabled, a three-finger tap acts like a middle click for the purposes of mouse reporting.